 Determine If You Need Debt Settlement

 The first thing to consider is whether you need debt settlement or other solutions.
-It might not be good for you to do debt settlement, you might need something else like debt relief, and you might need to go to debt relief companies and ask about your options instead of DIY.
+It might not be good for you to do debt settlement, you might need something else like debt relief, and you might need to go to debt relief companies or explore debt consolidation benefits and ask about your options instead of DIY.
 Figure out if you need debt settlement in your situation.

 Research Your Creditors